nicolasgarnier/common-oauth2-conf/README.md

 ### File format for `config.json`

 `config.json` is a JSON based file containing information about the implementation and supported features of the OAuth provider.
-There are currently no mandatory attributes but you must re-use already defined attributes a shown below in the full example.
+Except for `provider_name` and `authorization_endpoint.url` all attributes are optionnal.
+Check the [JSON Schema for the `config.json`](config.schema.json) file for a formal description or simply have a look at the examples below.

 Here is an example of a rather minimal `config.json` file: